 According to the definition of Economically Distressed Areas in section 301 of the Public Works and Economic Development Act of 1965, all the projects in this application are located in jurisdictions defined as economically distressed.
-The City of Chicago, the location of projects WA2, WA3 and the Viaduct Improvement Program, is economically distressed based on unemployment of 1.4 percent above the national average between August 2009 and July 2011.
+The City of Chicago, the location of projects WA2, WA3 and the Viaduct Improvement Program, is economically distressed based on unemployment of 1.6 percent above the national average between January 2010 and December 2011.
 Summit, in which project B9 is located, is economically distressed based on per capita income of less than 80 percent of the national average.
 South Holland (in Cook County), in which project B16 is located, is economically distressed based on an alternate method used by the State of Illinois.

-The railroad industry is a major employer with freight railroads employing 11,719 people in Illinois.
+The railroad industry is a major employer with freight railroads employing 11,719 people in Illinois alone.
 Railroad wages are highly competitive, averaging \$99,360 annually including benefits.
 For most railroad jobs only a high-school diploma is required to apply, and the railroads provide extensive on-the-job training.
 In the greater Chicago area, 47 percent of the CREATE freight railroad partners' employees are persons of color.
-CREATE has conducted extensive outreach on employment and procurement opportunities, including participating in multiple job fairs and several procurement fairs in the region, as described at: Employment and Procurement Outreach.
+CREATE has conducted extensive outreach on employment and procurement opportunities, including participating in multiple job fairs and several procurement fairs in the region and reaching out to disadvantaged business enterprises (DBEs), as described at Employment and Procurement Outreach.
 Bid solicitations are posted on the CREATE web site and automatically sent via email to contractors who have expressed an interest.